frappe/bench/README.md

 Easy Setup
 ---------------------
 - This is an opinionated setup with logging and SE Linux.
 So, it is best to setup on a blank server.
-- Supported for CentOS 6, CentOS 7, Debian 7 and Ubuntu 12.04+
+- Supported for CentOS 6, CentOS 7, Debian 7 and Ubuntu 12.04 to 15.x
 - This script will install the pre-requisites, install bench and setup an ERPNext site
 - Passwords for Frappe, Frappe Administrator and MariaDB (root) will be generated
 - You can then login as **Administrator** with the Administrator password printed